Invariants of Vanishing Brauer Classes: Introduction

 \n We consider now a specialization of a general $(X,P)$ to a fourfold where the group of algebraic codimension two cycles $N^2(X)$ has rank three.
 These rank three lattices have been classified and they are isomorphic to lattices $M_{\tau,n}$ for a pair $(\tau,n)$ of integers, with $\tau\in\{0,\ldots,4\}$, $n\geq 2$, with a few cases that actually do not occur (\cite{YY23}).
 We denote the specialization of $X$ by $X_{\tau,n}$ and the double plane it defines by $S_{\tau,n}$.
 The $(\tau,n)$ such that $X_{\tau,n}$ has an associated $K3$ surface are given in (\cite[Cor.\ 8.14]{YY23}).

-\n The $K3$ surface $S_{\tau,n}$ is a specializiation of $S_X$ with Picard rank of $S_{\tau,n} $ equal to two, hence this specialization defines a vanishing Brauer class $\av\in \Br(S_X)_2$.
+\n The specializiation $S_{\tau,n}$ of $S_X$ has Picard rank two, hence this specialization defines a vanishing Brauer class $\av\in \Br(S_X)_2$.
 In $\Br(S_X)_2$ we now have two Brauer classes, $\alpha_X$ and $\av$.
 A complete description of the specialization from $S_X$ to $S_{\tau,n}$ requires taking into account not only the Picard lattice of $S_{\tau,n}$ and invariants of $\av$ but also the relation between $\alpha_X$ and $\av$.
 Our main application of vanishing Brauer classes, Theorem \ref{classifatn}, gives all this information.
 The rather long proof consists of explicit computations with lattices.

 \n A well-known case that we recover is the case that $\alpha_X=\av$ which was studied by Hassett (\cite{Has99}).
-Then $\tau=1,3$ and $S_{\tau,n}$ \emph{is} a $K3$ surface associated to $X_{\tau,n}$, and these are the only cases in which $S_{\tau,n}$ is associated to $X_{\tau,n}$.
+Then $\tau=1,3$ and $S_{\tau,n}$ \emph{is} a $K3$ surface associated to $X_{\tau,n}$, and these are the only cases in which $S_{\tau,n}$ is associated to an $X_{\tau,n}$.
 The quadratic surface bundle over $\PP^2$ defined by $(X_{\tau,n},P)$ then has a rational section and this implies that it is a rational fourfold.
 Since this fourfold is birational to $X_{\tau,n}$, also $X_{\tau,n}$ is rational, thus verifying the conjecture.

 \n In case $\tau=0,4$, the vanishing Brauer class corresponds to a point of order two on the ramification curve $C$ of the double plane $S_X$.
 The sum $\beta_X:=\alpha_X+\av$ corresponds to a theta characteristic on $C$, which is even if and only if $n$ is odd.
 A cubic fourfold $X_{\tau,n}$ has an associated $K3$ surface if and only if $n$ is odd.
-So it is of some interest to have a concrete description of this associated $K3$ surface.
+It is of some interest to have a concrete description of this associated $K3$ surface.
 Let $S_{\tau,n}$ be the $K3$ double plane defined by $X_{\tau,n}$ and let $C_{\tau,n}$ be the branch curve of the double cover $S_{\tau,n}\rightarrow\PP^2$.
 Let $\beta$ be the even theta characteristic on the branch curve $C_{\tau,n}$ which is the specialization of $\beta_X$ on $C$.
-Then $\beta$ defines a $K3$ surface $S_\beta$ which has a natural degree eight polarization and there is a Hodge isometry $T(S_\beta)\cong T_\beta(S_{\tau,n})$.
+Then $\beta$ defines a $K3$ surface $S_\beta$ which has a natural degree eight polarization.
 In Proposition \ref{prop:Sbeta} we show that $S_\beta$ is a $K3$ surface associated to $X_{\tau,n}$.
-We also discuss the example in \cite{ABBV14}, which has $(\tau,n)=(4,5)$, in our context in the Section \ref{abbv}.
+We discuss the example in \cite{ABBV14}, which has $(\tau,n)=(4,5)$, in Section \ref{abbv}.

 \